infinity0/msg-notes/hci.rst

 typical cases", but it is still good to make it accessible in a secondary interface, in case the user has critical needs for a particular case.

+As with drop detection, if we reach a good state (here, consistency) *after* the timeout, we should cancel the warning or at least downgrade its severity.
+Also, here the warning is associated with a message that is *already displayed* to the user.
+Therefore, it is important that the warning is shown not as a point-event for the user to dismiss and forget, but as a persistent state shown together with the message, in the same space and time.
+TODO(xl): reword

 Users not responding to heartbeats
 ----------------------------------